wmcadigital/wmca-design-system/doc/contributing/coding-standards.md

 Find components in `src/wmcads/components`.

-Components must use the `.wmcads-` namespace.
+Components must use the `.ds-` namespace.

-For example, `.wmcads-button`.
+For example, `.ds-button`.

 ## Writing CSS for components